 The use of an alias IP address requires you to reserve an IP address from your subnetwork IP range for use as the floating IP address.

-For more information about floating IP addresses on GCP, see Best Practices for Floating IP Addresses.
+For more information about floating IP addresses on Google Cloud, see Best Practices for Floating IP Addresses.

 SAP recommends the use of floating IP addresses in IBM Db2 HA clusters.
 SAP does support Automatic Client Reroute (ACR), provided that you account for all requirements and limitations of this method is recognized.
 For more information, see SAP Note 1568539.